High Performance Habits Summary: Brendon Burchard’s Guide to Peak Performance

 On a scale of 1 to 10, how happy are you at the end of the week?
 What can you improve over the next week?
 You can find the right balance between work and other things by asking yourself these questions.

 Additionally, set a timer for 50 minutes, and then take a break.
 Stand up, take a deep breath, walk around, and continue working.
 This can do wonders with your focus and productivity.

 To be more productive, become more competent.
 First, you have to master the primary skills needed to win in your primary fields of interest.
 With a greater skill acquisition, there’s more progress in your career.
 So what are the primary skills you need to be more productive?

 - Challenge people to grow

 Brendon Burchard describes “having influence” as the ability to shape other people’s beliefs and behaviors as you desire.
 Developing influence starts with asking other people what you want.
 Sometimes we are feared to ask other people, but studies show that people tend to say yes over three times as often as people thought they would.

 When they give you, show gratitude.
 And give them something back.
 High performers have a giving mindset.
-That makes them a role model.
+That makes them role models.
 Ask yourself the following questions:

 - Who has you influenced the most in your life?

 - What makes this person extraordinary?
 Why could this person influence you?